-REAR WINDOW DEFROSTER R WINDOW
+REAR WINDOW DEFROSTER^R

-The rear defroster control is located on the climate control panel and works to defrost your rear windshield from fog and ice.
-It also operates the heated mirror (if equipped) to remove snow and ice from the side mirrors.
-When pressing the defrost control, a light will illuminate.
-This light will not go out until another mode is selected.
+The rear defroster control is located on the climate control panel and works to clear the rear window of fog and thin ice.
+If equipped, the heated outside mirrors also operate with this control to remove snow, mist and ice from the side mirrors.